Ofwat/Proteus/README.md

 ## Setup
 To run this project, you will need to download :
 1. Comparison template: This is version 6 of the business plan table template published on our website.
 It does not contain any user input.
 This file is used as the basis of comparison with a company's set of business plan tables.
-The Excel file name is: Comparison.xlsx.
+The Excel file name is: Comparison_PR24.xlsx.
 2. Populated template: This is the 'comparison template' although it should contain user input.
 Please fill in all the relevant sheets before running the application.
 3. Proteus.exe: The .exe file is a Windows-specific executable file format.
 When the user triggers it, the computer runs the code that the file contains.